Why reusing and repurposing content can reduce your submission efforts by half.

 Being tender ready means passing the minimum requirements before you even start – ensuring you have content pre-prepared that will enable you to spend maximum time on strategy and tailoring.
 Consider having up to date insurance cover, quality processes, key personnel biographies and CVs along with solid evidence of your experience and track record.
 Then, ensure you set expiry and review dates.
 This reduces the risk of idle or irrelevant information being used in a response.
 It also lends credibility to the content and encourages contributors to focus on accessing a central, single source of truth.

 Need help creating your Bidhive content library?
-Contact us.
+Learn at your own pace with Bidhive Academy.

 About the author